auth0/docs/articles/appliance/private-cloud-requirements.md

 You can configure custom domain names for your app tenants' domains.

-If you choose to use custom domains, you'll need to obtain the appropriate certificates signed by a public certificate authority (as well as renew them when the time comes), manage the DNS name records, and add the appropriate DNS entries that alias the Auth0 identity.
+If you choose to use custom domains, you'll need to obtain the appropriate certificates similar to your [authentication domain certificate](https://auth0.com/docs/appliance/infrastructure/security#ssl-certificates) (as well as renew them when the time comes), manage the DNS name records, and add the appropriate DNS entries that alias the Auth0 identity.

 For example, you'll need to map `identity.<your_name>.auth0.com` to `identity.<your_name>.com`.